ndranathunga/StrawHats_Aether/README.md

 - Some sections and features of the app are currently under construction.
 - We appreciate your patience as we work to deliver an exceptional space travel experience.
 - If you have any questions, use the Nebula chat bot or contact our support team.

-Thank you for choosing our app for your space adventures!